Age is all in the mind.

 But then, there are those who get better as they age; the ones who still qualify for the 'desirable' tag, even when they're grandparents.
 These men and women have maintained their dashing good looks, class, and sex appeal despite — or because of — their greying hair.

 They become a Silver Fox.
 Or, if they're female, a Silver Vixen.

-A Silver Fox is an attractive, distinguished older (generally over 40) person, often noted for his or her sexy silver or white hair along with their good looks and charm.
-Note that this trope is only applicable to characters that look visibly old - characters who are Older Than They Look and resemble young people despite their age don't count.
+A Silver Fox is an attractive, distinguished older (generally over 40) person, often noted for their sexy silver or white hair along with their good looks and charm.
+Note that this trope is only applicable to characters that look visibly old—characters who are Older Than They Look and resemble young people despite their age don't count.

 - "The Most Interesting Man in the World" mascot for Dos Equis is a grey-haired old man who is always portrayed confidently flanked by beautiful young women when delivering his catchphrase.

 - ACCA: 13-Territory Inspection Dept. has Chief Officer Grossular, likely above 40, going by his already high position in Acca 13 years prior to the story.
 And with long hair, at that.

 - Joseph Joestar during the "Stardust Crusaders" arc, who despite being 67 still possesses a muscular physique due to the age-slowing effects of Ripple energy.
 This is set a few years after fathering Josuke, making his son younger than his grandson, Jotaro.
 However by Part 4 age has finally caught up with him, leaving him elderly and senile.

 - Aside from Joseph, there's Esidisi from Part 2.
 Even compared to the Pillar Men, who can live for thousands of years, he's a senior.
 However, being a Pillar Man, he is a mighty senior who still gave Joseph a tough fight after his month long Training from Hell.